nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 The action processor must respect the following rules:

 - action must send a status update containing the number of processed documents since the last update.

+- action must handle possible error, for instance the user that send the command might not have write permission on all documents

 - the total number of processed documents reported must match at some point the number of documents in the document set.